libffcv/ffcv/docs/index.rst

 ``ffcv`` is a package that we (students in the `MadryLab <https://madry-lab.ml>`_) created to make training machine learning models *fast* and *easy* to use.
-Below we provide a detailed walkthrough of complete examples, basics of using FFCV, extensive benchmarks on ImageNet, and (coming soon!) advanced customizations.
+Below we provide a detailed walk-through of complete examples, basics of using FFCV, extensive benchmarks on ImageNet, and (coming soon!) advanced customizations.

 Walkthroughs
 ------------